open-mmlab/mmpretrain/docs/tutorials/onnx2tensorrt.md

 ### Prerequisite

-1. Please refer to [install.md](https://github.com/open-mmlab/mmclassification/blob/master/docs/install.md) for installation of MMCV and MMClassification from source.
+1. Please refer to [install.md](https://mmclassification.readthedocs.io/en/latest/install.html#install-mmclassification) for installation of MMClassification from source.
 2. Use our tool [pytorch2onnx.md](./pytorch2onnx.md) to convert the model from PyTorch to ONNX.

 ### Usage